shach934/scripts/README.md

-simple gui for OpenFoam.
+simple gui for openfoam.
-To config, run, monitor the openfoam case start from ANSA mesh and to paraview.
+import ansa mesh to config boundary condition, rotation, radiation, numerical model... submit to run and monitor the residual